esbeetee/sbt-vspp/README.md

 However, it is possible for us to adapt this plug-in to Eugene's approach as well.
 Let us know.

+Ideally this plug-in is made redundant and integrated into mainline SBT after enough testing and feedback.

 # Authors

 - @Wudong